NazarK/mina-ext/README.md

 ## Profit

 You should have 'mina db:pull' and other commands working.
-It takes names of postgresql databases from database.yml file.